Digital PR vs Traditional PR (What Works Better for Luxury Brands Today)

 Integration: The Hybrid PR Model

 Integration also allows for consistency.
-The narrative presented in traditional media can be reinforced through digital channels, ensuring that the brand’s message remains aligned.
+The narrative presented in traditional media can be reinforced through digital channels, ensuring alignment, as seen in integrated PR and events strategy.

 A hybrid model creates balance.